zhixiangteoh/tP/docs/UserGuide.md

 // Deck Mode.
 //
 // Usage:
-//   add         [<qn> /ans <ans>]          Adds a new flash card to the current deck.
+//   add         [<qn> /ans <ans>]           Adds a new flash card to the current
+//                                             deck.
-//   list        [/ans]                     Lists all flash cards in the current deck, optionally with answers.
+//   list        [/ans]                      Lists all flash cards in the current
+//                                             deck, optionally with answers.
-//   delete <ix> [-y]                       Deletes the flash card at list index <ix> from the current deck.
+//   delete <ix> [-y]                        Deletes the flash card at list index
+//                                             <ix> from the current deck.
-//   pptx        [-y] [-cs <index |         Creates a PowerPoint slides based on the current deck.
+//   pptx        [-y] [-cs <index> | -oc     Creates a PowerPoint slides based on
-//               -oc <bg color> <txt color>]
+//                <bg color> <txt color>]      current deck.
 //   start                                   Enter Game Mode for this deck!
-Do your best!
+Do your
+//                                             best!
-//   done                                   Exits from Deck Mode and returns to Normal Mode.
+//   done                                    Exits from Deck Mode and returns to
+//                                             Normal Mode.
 //   exit                                    Exits the program.
 //   help                                    Show this output.
 //
 // Options:
 //   --version                               Show version.
 // --------------------------------------------------------------------------------
 ```